Fragtality/PilotsDeck/RM.md

 *Background*: Using virtual Joysticks is really a great Feature and Solution for specific Use-Cases!
 For Example when you want to **press and hold** Cockpit-Controls from the StreamDeck (e.g. Fire-Test Buttons).
 Or when the Simulator has Commands which can only be triggered with a Joystick-Mapping (e.g. Custom Cameras in MSFS).
 It is especially useful in X-Plane to circumvent the API-Limitation that X-Plane Commands can only be send as "command_once".
 <br/><br/><br/>

 | **HVAR** | Command | MSFS | `Name(:Name)*` |
 | --- | --- | --- | --- |
-- *Name*: The Name of the H-Var with or without preceding "H:".
-You can activate multiple H-Vars in a Sequence if you separate them with a **:** Sign.
+- *Name*: The Name of the H-Var with or without preceding `H:`.
+You can activate multiple H-Vars in a Sequence if you separate them with a `:` Sign.

 *Examples*
 - `A32NX_EFIS_L_CHRONO_PUSHED` - Activate the H-Var named *A32NX_EFIS_L_CHRONO_PUSHED*.